Click on the Image Above to View a Copy of the Army OCS Hall of Fame Nomination

 Click on "The 6888" to read an article from the U.S. Army Historical Foundation

-A Brief Timeline Slideshow Below
+View a Brief Timeline Slideshow Below

 Lieutenant Colonel Charity Adams Earley Educator, soldier, and psychologist, Charity Adams Earley paved the way for African American women in the military, in education, and in her community.
 Her most prominent role was leading the first unit consisting of mostly African American WACs on a tour of duty overseas during World War II.